-Renewing your Green Card can take around 10 to 12 months but if there are any errors with your documentation it can take significantly longer.
+Renewing your Green Card can take around 10 to 12 months, but if there are any errors with your documentation, it can take significantly longer.
 No one wants to wait that long for something this vital.
-That’s why it’s so important to get your documents correct from the beginning.
+Getting your documents in order from the beginning is so important.

 What documents do you need to renew your Green Card?